Rishit-dagli/Python3-by-practice/Blogs/building-better-ai-apps-with-tf-hub.md

 One of the best things about AI is that you have a lot of open-source content, we use them quite frequently.
 I will show how TensorFlow Hub makes this process a lot easier and allows you to seamlessly use pre-trained convolutions or word embeddings in your application.
 We will then see how we could perform Transfer Learning with TF Hub Models and also see how this can expand to other use cases.

-All the code used for demos in this blog post are available at this GitHub repo- [**Rishit-dagli/GDG-Nashik-2020**
+All the code used for demos in this blog post are available at this GitHub repo- [Rishit-dagli/GDG-Nashik-2020](https://github.com/Rishit-dagli/GDG-Nashik-2020)
-*My session at Google Developers Group Nashik 2020.
-Contribute to Rishit-dagli/GDG-Nashik-2020 development by creating…*github.com](https://github.com/Rishit-dagli/GDG-Nashik-2020)

-I also delivered a talk about this at GDG (Google Developers Group) Nashik, find the recorded version here-
+I also delivered a talk about this at GDG (Google Developers Group) Nashik, find the recorded version here- https://youtu.be/UWBOS06hbfk

- <iframe src="https://medium.com/media/65d1a10c9e4aa574246cf2aa7ae2f0d6" frameborder=0></iframe>

 ## Motivation behind TF Hub